Search String

 See the difference?

-Graphics-wise, Amiga Defender of the Crown of 1986 also compares favorably with King's Quest 4 of 1988.
-It was only via VGA King's Quest 5 of 1990 that King's Quest graphics overtook Defender of the Crown.
+Graphics-wise, Amiga Defender of the Crown of 1986 also compares favorably with King's Quest 4 of 1988 (see below).
+It was only via VGA King's Quest 5 of 1990 that King's Quest graphics overtook Defender of the Crown (see below).

 Why do I add these comparisons?
 Because King's Quest graphics were hyped to the max back in the day yet King's Quest graphics were almost half a decade behind what the Amiga was capable of since 1986.
 The mainstream even went so far as to call King's Quest games "3D", when they are not.
 And I can't stand it when 2D games are called 3D. :)